straut12/sj4u-gh/_pages/ref/linux/sharing.md

 Enter the amount for the partition (ext4 type) and give it a label.

 **Automount**
-Each time you boot will you need to open the file manager and click on the partion to have it mount.
+Each time you boot will you need to open the file manager and click on the partition to have it mount.
 In order to have the partitions "auto-mount" open "Gnome-disks", select the partition and "Additional Partition Options", then "Edit Mount Options".
 Click on the "User Session Defaults" slide.
 Enter your password.​​
 * This is the GUI version of editing /etc/fstab
 * You can select/deselect the "Mount at system startup" and see the "noauto" option alternate.
 * Change "Identify as" to LABEL